elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/network-model.md

 !!!example
     Feel free to take inspiration from the [user demo](https://github.com/elastisys/compliantkubernetes/blob/main/user-demo/deploy/ck8s-user-demo/templates/networkpolicy.yaml).

+    More example recipes for Kubernetes Network Policies that you can just copy paste can be found [here](https://github.com/ahmetb/kubernetes-network-policy-recipes).

 ## Private DNS

 The private network also features a private DNS.
 A Service `my-svc` in the namespace `my-namespace` can be accessed from within the Kubernetes cluster as `my-svc.my-namespace`.